Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Introduction

 \section{Introduction}

 Service robots are increasingly being deployed in human-centric environments such as homes and offices.
 In order to be effective in such spaces, they need more than just metric representations \cite{Cadena_2016}.
-They must also understand how humans interact with their surroundings and reason what these interactions entail, e.g., for providing the right service at the right time.
+They must also understand how humans interact with their surroundings and reason about what these interactions entail, e.g., to provide the right service at the right time.
 For example, a person sitting on a sofa and watching television defines a leisure zone where the robot should avoid blocking the view.
 A person at a dining table with an empty glass creates a meal context where the robot should infer the need for water rather than beginning to clean.
-Social robots must be able to accurately interpret such situational cues, to achieve socially compliant, anticipatory, and context-aware behavior.
+Social robots must be able to accurately interpret such situational cues to achieve socially compliant, anticipatory, and context-aware behavior.

-3D Scene Graphs (3DSGs) \cite{armeni20193dscenegraphstructure, Kim_2020} offer a promising environment representation for robots to achieve these goals.
+3D Scene Graphs (3DSGs) \cite{rotondi20263dscenegraphsopen, armeni20193dscenegraphstructure, Kim_2020} offer a promising environment representation for robots to achieve these goals.
 They have recently gained popularity in the robotics community as a semantic representation for scene understanding and downstream tasks, due to their ability to compactly encode rich 3D information \cite{hughes2024foundations} and their versatility in a wide range of applications.
 However, a major limitation of current 3DSG approaches is the absence of human relationships within the 3D environments where they are deployed~(e.g., \cite{dai2017scannet, replica19arxiv, baruch2021arkitscenes, yeshwanth2023scannet, zhang2025open}).
 This is largely due to the scarcity of annotated data capturing human-environment relationships, which led researchers to use non-public datasets for evaluating their methods involving humans~\cite{rosinol2021kimera}.
 In addition, state-of-the-art 3DSG methods typically capture open-vocabulary spatial relationships only at a local level, extracting them from a single view by prompting a vision-language model (VLM) or by comparing 3D features such as embeddings or occupied volume.
-Yet, humans frequently interact with objects or other people across larger spatial extents, beyond the scope of a single frame\footnote{ Note that in this work, we define a single frame as an RGB image captured using a pinhole camera model, following the standard in the field.}, making standard 3DSG construction algorithms unsuited for modeling such interactions.
+Yet, humans frequently interact with objects or other people across larger spatial extents, beyond the scope of a single frame , making standard 3DSG construction algorithms unsuited for modeling such interactions.

 Motivated by these challenges, we address the problem of generating Social 3D Scene Graphs (S3DSG), i.e., 3DSGs that model human activities and their relationships with the environment beyond local single-frame interactions, by assuming that humans look at the objects they engage with (see Fig.~\ref{fig:social3dsg}).
 Specifically, our contributions are: \begin{itemize} \item We introduce Social 3D Scene Graphs and propose a method to build them, augmenting 3DSGs with humans' relationships and activities through our \modelname{} module, which operates in open-vocabulary settings.